Update you browser

 Absences from study

 If you need to leave the UK during your studies (with the exception of holiday periods) you must request a period of authorised absence from your Head of Programme and the Registry Office.
-This usually cannot exceed 3 weeks of term time.
+This usually cannot exceed three weeks of term time.
 If the absence is authorised, there will be no ramifications on your Student Visa.

 Leave of Absence